gaf3/cnc-forge/Output.md

 ## blocks

-If you want to group several blocks under a single condition or iterate, you can use a `blocks` setting:
+If you want to group several blocks under a single `condition` or `iterate`, you can use a `blocks` setting:

 ```yaml